-2013 Chicagoland Housing Market has been the best since 2005.
-Unfortunately, the Chicago Area Housing Market is recovering at a slower rate that other geographical parts of the United States.
+Unfortunately, the Chicago Area Housing Market is recovering slower than other geographical parts of the United States.
 The housing market in the Chicagoland area prices have risen by almost 9.8%.
-Like many parts of the country, the Chicago Area Housing Market has seen a slowdown in purchases and the market prices has stabilized since August of 2013 and has lost the momentum that was triggered earlier this year where homes were selling above list prices and there were multiple offers on the same properties when mortgage rates were in the lower to mid 3.0% range.
+Like many parts of the country, the Chicago Area Housing Market has seen a slowdown in purchases, and the market prices have stabilized since August 2017.
+Chicago Housing Market had lost the momentum that was triggered earlier this year when homes were selling above list prices.
+There were multiple offers on the same properties when mortgage rates were in the lower to mid 3.0% range.

-Condominiums are more popular in Chicago than most other cities in the United States.
-Condominium prices rose nealy 14% in October compared to a year ago which caught up to market values that were similar back in 2003.
+Condominiums are more popular in Chicago than in most other cities in the United States.
+Condominium prices rose nearly 14% in October compared to a year ago, which caught up to market values that were similar back in 2003.
 Nationwide, residential home values were up north of 13% in October over last year’s numbers.
 However, the cost of high taxes and high maintenance HOA fees are becoming a problem with condo ownership.
 This holds especially true for seniors with fixed incomes.
 Chicago remains the highest-taxed city in the nation.

 Chicago Housing Market Recovery